juristr/fabiangosebrink.github.io/_posts/2014-10-01-wpf-correct-implementation-of-commands.md

 navigation: True
 cover: 'assets/images/download_edit_dark.jpg'
 subclass: 'post tag-speeches'
+disqus: true
+categories: articles
 ---

-# WPF Correct implementation of Commands

 Again we will take the code from the posts before ([Wpf Basics I](http://offering.solutions/2014/09/02/wpf-basics-how-to-make-first-steps-of-databinding/ "[Update] Wpf Basics I – How to make first steps of Databinding") and [Wpf Basics II](http://offering.solutions/2014/09/14/wpf-basics-ii-inotifypropertychanged/ "Wpf Basics II – INotifyPropertyChanged")) and make it nicer.
 Well: What we did was databind a string to the UI.
 Then we implemented a solution for notify the UI that something changed.
-Everything triggered with a small timer which was doing the work for &#8220;I have something new&#8221;.
-But what if the user himself wants to trigger the event for &#8220;I want something to be changed&#8221;?
+Everything triggered with a small timer which was doing the work for "I have something new".
+But what if the user himself wants to trigger the event for "I want something to be changed"?

 Therefore we have commands.
 Commands can maybe triggered from Buttons and are doing some work.
 In our case we will now remove the timer and give our UI a button to trigger the changes.